Harvey Epstein

-Harvey David Epstein (born February 5, 1967) is an American politician from the state of New York.
-He is a member of the New York State Assembly from the 74th district, which consists of parts of the Lower East Side, East Village, and Midtown East neighborhoods of Manhattan, New York City.
+Harvey David Epstein (/ˈɛpstiːn/ EP-steen; born February 5, 1967) is an American politician and attorney.
+He is a member of the New York City Council from the 2nd district, which consists of parts of the Lower East Side and East Village neighborhoods of Manhattan, New York City.
+He was previously a member of the New York State Assembly from the 74th district between 2018 and 2025.

-On July 1, 2025, he won the Democratic primary for New York City's 2nd City Council district.

 Early life and career

 Epstein earned a bachelor's degree from Ithaca College in social studies.
 He ran a homeless shelter in Hempstead, New York, and worked in the South Bronx for a foster care agency.
 He earned a Juris Doctor from CUNY Law School and worked for Queens Legal Services and The Legal Aid Society.
 Epstein served as community development director for the Urban Justice Center.